ULTIMATE MILWAUKEE WINTER ACTIVITIES & BUCKET LIST

 1. Go ice skating!
 In Milwaukee, you can go indoors at the Pettit National Ice Center or head outdoors using our Outdoor Ice Skating guide!

-2. Enjoy a Packer game with an indoor family tailgate!
+2. Enjoy a Packers or Bucks game game with an indoor family tailgate!

 3. Indulge in your favorite holiday drink!
-Visit Starbucks for a Peppermint Mocha (YUM!) or try a sweet winter-themed creation at Fiddleheads or Stone Creek Coffee or your favorite local coffee shop to ring in the cold season!
+Visit a local coffee shop or bakery and try a sweet winter-themed creation.
+We love Fiddleheads or Stone Creek Coffee, but there are so many great local options to ring in the cold season!

 6. Enjoy skiing, snowboarding, or the largest tubing park in the world at Sunburst!
 Whether you’re a seasoned pro or new to skiing, Sunburst offers a fun range of options for your whole family.
 Enjoy the chairlifts and gentle or more challenging slopes; private and group lessons are available.

-9. Looking for free Milwaukee winter activities?
+9. Looking for a free Milwaukee winter activity that is super-unique to our community?
 Walk the lakefront and take a look at how beautiful the waves are as they crash into ice and the beach.
+We are so used to it, but it’s like experiencing winter on the shore of an ocean!

 10. Have fun outdoors doing something other than sledding and tubing!
 Try snowshoeing for a new adventure!